-Water and sewerage network assets are indexed at each reporting period in accordance with the Rates Reference Manual issued by Department of Planning and Environment - Water and a comprehensive valuation undertaken every 5 years.
-The rate applicable at 30 June 2023 was 7.71%.
-In 2022 a comprehensive valuation was undertaken and accordingly the rate for 2022 was not applied.
+Water and sewerage network assets are indexed at each reporting period in accordance with the Rates Reference Manual issued by Department of Planning, Industry and Environment - Water.
+The rate appliable at 30 June 2023 was 7.71%.

 Increases in the carrying amounts arising on revaluation are credited to the IPPE revaluation reserve.
-To the extent that the increase reverses a decrease previously recognised in profit or loss relating to that asset class, the increase is first recognised in the Income Statement.
+To the extent that the increase reverses a decrease previously recognising profit or loss relating to that asset class, the increase is first recognised as profit or loss.
 Decreases that reverse previous increases of assets in the same class are first charged against IPPE revaluation reserve to the extent of the remaining reserve attributable to the class; all other decreases are charged to the Income Statement.